LifestyleBurnaby, BC

 The Honest Take

-• Pro: Proximity to Vancouver and natural beauty.
+• Proximity to Vancouver with excellent transit connections.

 living in BurnabyBurnaby cost of livingmoving to BurnabyBurnaby neighborhoodsBurnaby real estate 2026is Burnaby a good place to liveBurnaby pros and cons